Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Introduction

 \subsection{Related works}

-\paragraph{Optimality of kernel methods} There are a large number of works studying the optimal rates of kernel ridge regression and also spectral algorithms.
+\paragraph{Optimality of kernel methods} There is a large body of work studying the optimal rates of kernel ridge regression and spectral algorithms.

 The classical work~\citep{caponnetto2007_OptimalRates} proved the minimax optimality of KRR when the regression lies in the RKHS; subsequent works~\citep{steinwart2009_OptimalRates,fischer2020_SobolevNorm,zhang2023_OptimalityMisspecified} further extend the result to the misspecified cases when the regression function does not lie in the RKHS\@. \citet{zhang2005_BoostingEarly} and \citet{yao2007_EarlyStopping} considered the kernel gradient method and proved consistency and fast rates of convergence respectively.
-The general spectral algorithms are first introduced \citet{bauer2007_RegularizationAlgorithms} and then studied extensive in the follow-up works~\citep{gerfo2008_SpectralAlgorithms,rosasco2005_SpectralMethods}, but the eigenvalue decay (see \cref{assu:EDR}) of the kernel was not considered so the rates are not optimal.
-When certain restrictive conditions, \citet{caponnetto2006_OptimalRates} proved the minimax optimality of the spectral algorithms.
-More recently, a sequence of works further extend the result to more general cases (e.g., \citet{blanchard2018_OptimalRates,lin2018_OptimalRatesa}).
+General spectral algorithms were first introduced by \citet{bauer2007_RegularizationAlgorithms} and then studied extensively in follow-up works~\citep{gerfo2008_SpectralAlgorithms,rosasco2005_SpectralMethods}, but the eigenvalue decay (see \cref{assu:EDR}) of the kernel was not considered so the rates are not optimal.
+Under certain restrictive conditions, \citet{caponnetto2006_OptimalRates} proved the minimax optimality of spectral algorithms.
+More recently, a sequence of works further extended the result to more general cases (e.g., \citet{blanchard2018_OptimalRates,lin2018_OptimalRatesa}).
 In addition, the very recent work~\citep{zhang2023_OptimalityMisspecifieda} showed the optimality for the misspecified cases even when the regression function is unbounded.
 We also refer to Table 1 in \citet{zhang2023_OptimalityMisspecifieda} for a summary of the results.
 However, as discussed above, these results only focused on the upper bounds and are not enough to provide the exact generalization error curve.